eclipse-heimlig/heimlig/examples/linux/README.md

-# Demonstrating Sindri on a local Linux machine
+# Demonstrating Sindri on a Local Linux Machine

 This directory contains an example setup of a Sindri core and a client running in separate [Embassy](https://embassy.dev/)